 Sincerity of leadership plays pivotal role in effective functioning of any social welfare organization by serving as role model and influencing the members to achieve its goals (Robbins, 2010)1.
 It is pertinent to observe that downfall and abasement capture the organizations if the leadership does not play its role effectively.
 Following parameters are suggested to measure the Leadership Commitment:

-- a) Providing a Vision so that everybody knows where to go ultimately; and translating vision into success by: - i.
-High Priority for organizational objectives.
+a) Providing a Vision so that everybody knows where to go ultimately; and translating vision into success by:

 1 Robbins, Stephen P. et al, Management; 10th Edition, Pearson.